Latentti/business-context-ai-template/README.md

 ### 🔄 Maintainable
 Includes version control, update triggers, and maintenance schedules

-### 🌍 Multi-Language Ready
+### 🌍 Multi-Language Input
-Templates can be filled in any language
+Describe your business in any language - output is always English for AI compatibility

 ---